-The PGC meets with and informs the employee of the judgment that is going to the PAR Panel and reviews the summative report with the employee.
+The PGC meets with the employee to inform him/her of the judgment that is going to the PAR Panel and reviews the summative report with the employee.
 The PAR Panel would then make the final personnel recommendation to the superintendent of schools.